0ceanCat/Lucene_multithread/README.md

+## This project is a modified version of Lucene: https://github.com/apache/lucene

-# Implemented Intra-Query parallelism algorithm
+### Implemented Intra-Query parallelism algorithm

 Each full-text query can be processed by multiple threads.
 Search latency is reduced by about 45%.